Indefinite Suspensions for Federal Employees

 - Placing the employee in a paid, nonduty status for such time as is necessary to effect the action.

 If a federal agency places an employee on indefinite suspension, and the employee appeals the indefinite suspension to the Merit Systems Protection Board (“MSPB” or “Board”), the action can be difficult to reverse.
-In order for the Board to sustain an indefinite suspension, the agency must establish a preponderance of the evidence (51%) that it had reasonable cause to believe the employee committed a crime for which imprisonment may be imposed.
-In addition, the Board must prove that the suspension would promote the efficiency of the service.
-5 U.S.C. § 7513(a).
+In order for the Board to sustain an indefinite suspension where the issue involves a criminal charge, the agency must establish a preponderance of the evidence (51%) that it had reasonable cause to believe the employee committed a crime for which imprisonment may be imposed.
+In addition, the agency must prove that the suspension would promote the efficiency of the service.

-In terms of the efficiency of the service requirement, the agency tends to receive significant deference with such factors as bad media coverage, the prominence of a government employee, the misuse of government property or resources to engage in misconduct, etc., that will usually suffice to demonstrate the nexus requirement.
+In terms of the efficiency of the service requirement, federal agencies tend to receive significant deference with such factors as bad media coverage, the prominence of a government employee, the misuse of government property or resources to engage in misconduct, etc., that will usually suffice to demonstrate the nexus requirement.

 Issues Following a Decision to Indefinitely Suspend an Employee